 - Dying for Symbolism: Prospero and the revelers' deaths convey the message that no one, no matter how rich and well connected, is proof against death, nor can walls keep out a disease.

 - Eldritch Location: Prospero's abbey is played up to be this, what with its maze-like design and the highly stylized rooms complete with gothic windows and overwhelming color palettes.

-- Hell Is That Noise: The chiming of the clock in the black room to the revelers.
-Whenever it chimes the sound is so odd and disconcerning that everyone stops what they're doing to listen in awe and horror.
+- Hell Is That Noise: The clock in the black room, to the revelers.
+When it chimes the hour, the sound is so disconcerting that everyone stops what they're doing to listen.

-- Hoist by His Own Petard: Once the Red Death is revealed, no one can escape the abbey because Prospero welded the doors shut.
+- Hoist by His Own Petard: Once the Red Death is revealed, no one can escape the abbey because they have welded the doors shut.

-- Humanoid Abomination: The figure in the Red Cloak is revealed to be, in the final moments of the story, not any normal person but the Anthropomorphic Personification of the Red Death itself, before it disperses and kills everyone present.
+- Humanoid Abomination: The figure in the Red Cloak is revealed to be the Anthropomorphic Personification of the Red Death itself, before it disperses and kills everyone present.

 - Idiot Ball: You'd think Prospero would be more concerned about the strange figure who appeared out of nowhere during the party rather than what he was wearing.

 - Masquerade Ball: The events of the story takes place during one of these.

 - New Season, New Name: When the first edition of the story was published in 1842, it carried the title "The Mask of the Red Death".
 When the revised final edition was published in 1845, the title was changed to the now-familiar "The Masque of the Red Death", taking emphasis away from the cloaked figure and onto the masquerade ball itself, probably to let readers know Prospero and his friends are supposed to be the evil ones here.

 - No Face Under the Mask: When the revelers finally rip off the figure's mask, there's nothing underneath except the disease.